All Episodes

 That's why Kamala Harris was out there.

-That's why you got Joe Biden down in Florida, you know, talking about the the Florida abortion law here, which allows abortion for six weeks.
+That's why you got Joe Biden down in Florida, you know, talking about the Florida abortion law here, which allows abortion for six weeks.

 That's on the low side compared to the national average.

-And your state has to fix this.
+But this is a state decision, and your state has to fix this.

 So if everybody in Arizona hears my voice, you might want to call your state rep, your state senator, and tell them to get their act together and fix this.